-Think of a piece of white marble sculpture.
+In simpler terms, think of a piece of white marble sculpture.
 Without light, it is nothing.
 It needs light and shadow, line and form to come alive.
 The same is true of a photograph.

 The click of the shutter is traditionally only the first step in getting to your final print.
 We have had many people who did not appreciate how important developing or editing an image was until they saw what their fellow participants did in one of our workshops.
-While we keep saying, “Photoshop is not a verb,” a raw image that comes out of the camera tends to be flat.
-Just as we worked on an image in the old darkroom days, the good ones do so prudently and with restraint in the digital age.
+While, as Pinkerton and Zann keep saying, “Photoshop is not a verb,” a raw image that comes out of the camera tends to be flat.
+Just as photographers worked on an image in the old darkroom days, the good ones do so prudently and with restraint in the digital age.

-At Barefoot Contessa Photo Adventures, they prefer using words such as “developing” or “editing” over “processing” or “post-processing.”
-For us, the latter has connotations of hyper-saturation, too much clarity, crunchiness, and other elements that you will not generally find in a top-notch, museum collection.
+At Barefoot Contessa Photo Adventures, they prefer using words such as “developing” or “editing” over “processing” or “post-processing,” as the latter two often have connotations of hyper-saturation, too much clarity, crunchiness, and other elements that you will rarely find in a top-notch, museum collection.

 First, you have to see the light, be aware of it, and study how it enhances shapes and contours.
 In this photograph, the simple lights and darks of the image just needed some dodging and burning to give it life.
 Barefoot Contessa Photo Adventures also teaches Lightroom workshops for those who want to learn more about this amazing program.

 One does not need sunny, blue skies to make memorable photographs.
-Years ago, I wrote a blog on “Blue Skies, Who Needs’em!”
+Years ago, Pinkerton wrote a blog on “Blue Skies, Who Needs’em!”
 Here is a case in point.
-The early-morning mist on the Seine caught the sunlight and diffused it, allowing it to reflect off the various surfaces and adding life to them.
+The pier lights and fading evening sky cast light on the water, adding life to them.
 The rising full moon was a planned bonus.